 Aortic aneurysm surgery, performed in time, to repair an abdominal or thoracic aortic aneurysm can be minimally invasive and can save your life.
 If not detected in its early stages, aortic aneurysm can be fatal because if an aneurysm ruptures, it can cost your life.

-In the United States alone, 11,000 people have died from Aortic Aneurysm Rupture because their aortic aneurysms were not detected in time and because they were left untreated.
+Annually, in the United States alone, 11,000 people have died from Aortic Aneurysm Rupture because their aortic aneurysms were not detected in time and because they were left untreated.

 The largest artery in the human body is the aorta and it carries blood away from the heart to all the other parts of the body.
 There are two sections of the aorta, the thoracic aorta which runs through the chest and the abdominal aorta which runs through the abdominal area.

 An aneurysm is an abnormal widening or ballooning of a section of an artery due to weakness in the wall of the blood vessel.

 An abdominal aortic aneurysm refers to a balloon or bulge in the abdominal aorta.
 A thoracic aortic aneurysm refers to a balloon or bulge in the thoracic aorta.

 Approximately 25% of aortic aneurysms form in the chest area (thoracic) and approximately 75% of aortic aneurysms form in the abdominal area.